YunoHost-Apps/roundcube_ynh/README.md

 ## TODO

- * Add enabled plugins dynamically to the config file
  * Ask for rcmcarddav installation and/or check if *Baikal* or *ownCloud* is installed
  * Test to upgrade from the current Roundcube version